pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repetitions_of_tasks.md

 ```

 All arguments for the loop and the {func}`@pytask.mark.task <pytask.mark.task>`
-decorator are built within a function to keep the logic in one place and the namespace
+decorator is built within a function to keep the logic in one place and the module's
-of the module clean.
+namespace clean.

 Ids are used to make the task {ref}`ids <ids>` more descriptive and to simplify their
 selection with {ref}`expressions <expressions>`.
 Here is an example of the task ids with